rvagg/delayed/README.md

 </html>
 ```

-`cumulativeDelayed()` is a way of putting off tasks that need to occur in reaction to potentially repeating events, particularly where the task may be expensive or require some time to execute such as an AJAX call.
+`debounce()` is a way of putting off tasks that need to occur in reaction to potentially repeating events, particularly where the task may be expensive or require some time to execute such as an AJAX call.

 In our example, we're reacting to keyboard events but instead of running the `render()` function each time a key is pressed, we keep on pushing back execution while keyboard events keep coming in.
 Only when we have a pause in keyboard events of at least 500ms does `render()` actually get called.